Google Slides Report Automation

-Jon is the director of our Report Automation Service.
-With almost 20 years of experience in the market research industry, and a specialist in our report automation software, Enterprise, Jon and his team manage automation projects of any size for agencies or end clients all over the world.
+Jon is the director of our Bureau Report Automation Service.
+With almost 20 years of experience in the market research industry and a specialist in our report automation software, Jon and his team manage projects of any size for agencies or end clients all over the world.

 Mastering PowerPoint Automation in Market Research

-I’ve observed a growing trend among Silicon Valley clients toward using Google Slides as their primary reporting deliverable.
+I’ve observed a growing trend toward people using Google Slides as their primary reporting deliverable.
 Many are moving away from Microsoft PowerPoint to fully localize their workflow with Google Slides.
 As a result, the demand for Google Slides reporting is being driven primarily by client requests rather than agency adoption.
 Despite this shift, online support for reporting in Google Slides remains limited.
 According to client feedback, many users are navigating the platform with minimal guidance, often relying on trial and error.
 In many cases, agencies are simply reacting to client demands, without having much prior experience or established processes for working in Google Slides.
+It asks the question, Is Google Slides Replacing PowerPoint?

 The Bureau Shift: PowerPoint to Google Slides